The Women’s Storytelling Festival 2025 storytellers are:

 Jessica Robinson

 Jessica Robinson is the Founding Executive Director of Better Said Than Done.
-A spoken-word storyteller, Jessica has performed at Exchange Place at the International Storytelling Festival, on WGBH’s “Stories from the Stage,” and for the Stone Soup, the Washington Folk, the Florida, and the Hampton Storytelling festivals.
+A spoken-word storyteller, Jessica has performed at Exchange Place at the National Storytelling Festival, on WGBH’s “Stories from the Stage,” and for the Stone Soup, the Washington Folk, the Florida, and the Hampton Storytelling festivals.
 Jessica is a 2023 ORACLE Award recipient from the National Storytelling Network.
 Jessica’s new memoir, Stages: My Life in Stories, is out now, from Tucker DS Press.

 Storyteller, In-Person